 Last Update: 12/1/14 (Transmittal I-4-35)

 The Court Case Preparation and Review Branch (CCPRB) chief must certify the administrative record prior to release for printing.
-The CRA is responsible for determining and completing the appropriate certification of the record, as well as the copy requirements.
-After the CRA assembles, numbers and properly indexes the record, the necessary information is entered on the appropriate certification form, and the completed certification with the branch chief's signature.
+The court records assistant (CRA) is responsible for determining and completing the appropriate certification of the record, as well as the copy requirements.
+After the CRA assembles, numbers, and properly indexes the record and enters the necessary information on the appropriate certification form, the CRA generates the completed certification for the branch chief's signature.
 Certifications are ready for release with the record after the branch chief signs the certification and impresses the original with the Official Seal.

 The certification heading bears the district, division (if appropriate), claimant, and civil action number as docketed and shown on the complaint.
-(If the claimant's name is misspelled on the complaint, spell it correctly on the certification.)
 The defendant will always be the current Commissioner of Social Security.
-Use the standard certification on all complete new court case records (see I-4-1-94).
+The standard certification should be used on all complete new court case records.

 2. Substitute Parties

-If a substitute party (one who could be entitled to benefits under 20 CFR 404.503, such as a widow, executor of the estate, or someone filing or acting on behalf of a claimant, the certification heading must show the name of the plaintiff as the case was docketed in court; however, the index heading to the record shows the name of the claimant.
-If the substitute party was pursuing the claim while it was under the jurisdiction of SSA, the substitute party also appears on the index heading.
+If a substitute party (one who could be entitled to benefits under 20 CFR 404.503, such as a widow, executor of the estate, or someone filing or acting on behalf of a claimant) files the court action, the certification heading must show the name of the plaintiff as the case was docketed in court.
+However, the index heading to the record shows the name of the claimant.
+If the substitute party was pursuing the claim while it was under the jurisdiction of the Social Security Administration, the substitute party also appears on the index heading.

 3. Reconstructed Records